 A series of public events at the RAMM, including a Queering the Museum edition of the popular RAMM Lates series in 2021, will feature interactive workshops, talks, music, creative activities, Q+As, and performances.

-Finally, a new LGBTQ+ volunteer network will be founded at the RAMM to ensure that LGBTQ+ communities feel welcomed and represented at the museum.
+Finally, we will work with LGBTQ+ volunteers at the RAMM to ensure that LGBTQ+ communities feel welcomed and represented at the museum.